 2. Data Viz Empowers Employees in Decision-Making

 Enterprises used to lean toward relegating data analysis — and the subsequent creation of reports — to specialized teams of data professionals.
-But data democratization capabilities have changed the very idea of who can, and should, work directly with data.
+However, data democratization capabilities have changed who can and should work directly with data.

 As the value of connecting everyday decision-makers with the insights they need to optimize business outcomes within their roles, organizations increasingly ask how they can do so.
-That is, what do employees at every level need to ask questions, understand insights, and share results in a digestible format?
+What do employees at every level need to ask questions, understand insights, and share results in a digestible format?
 Data visualization has taken center stage in this regard with its ability to show what data points are telling.

 Data visualization is an integral part of empowering employees to make savvy decisions when it counts because it helps them access information in a usable way.